by Paul Woodham, STRI Agronomy services manager

 The answer is unlikely to be consistently found in a bottle.
 ‘Two for one’ offers rarely deal with the cause of issues, so be careful how money is spent.

 Too many course projects or renovations are shelved due to budget cuts.
 We simply need to understand the problem, allocate the corrective actions and schedule these with understanding.
 Good cultural management will lead to a good product.

-If you want to learn more about golf course management, Paul Woodham is hosting a series of Chair of Greens workshops, with England Golf, at the start of November 2017.
+If you want to learn more about golf course management, Paul Woodham is hosting a workshop, with England Golf, during BTME next year.

-To book a place simply follow the link, at the venue you wish to attend, and sign-up.
+To book a place simply follow the link and sign-up.